bdheath/pytor/README.md

 assumptions
 ===========
-For now, Pytor assumes your proxy is running on localhost at port 9050, and that the control port is set to 9051.
+For now, Pytor assumes that your Tor control port is set to 9051.
 If your configuration is different, you can edit the global variables at the top to adjust. **Future versions** will acommodate different ports and authentication passwords.

 usage
 =====